mohammadm938/Hotel-map/README.md

 Feel free to contribute by submitting issues or pull requests.
 Suggestions for improvements are welcome!

 ## License
 This project is licensed under the MIT License.
-This means you are free to use, modify, distribute, and even sell the software, as long as the original license and copyright notice remain intact.
-It provides flexibility while ensuring that the original creator gets recognition for their work.